 CDC Guidelines on Face Coverings will be provided to staff and students.
+CDC Guidance on Handwashing will be provided to staff and students.
 CDC Guidelines on How to Stop the Spread of Germs will be provided to staff and students.
 Restrooms (soap/water) and hand-sanitizer dispensers are strategically placed at high traffic areas in each building for student and employee use.